Numerical analysis of a first-order computational algorithm for reaction-diffusion equations via the primal-dual hybrid gradient method: Derivation of the method

 \subsection{Complexity of the algorithm}

 We apply the Fast Fourier Transform (FFT) \cite{cooley1965algorithm, strang1986proposal} to evaluate the multiplication of $\mathcal L_h, \mathcal G_h$ for periodic boundary conditions.
+Furthermore, the Discrete Cosine Transform (DCT) \cite{strang1999discrete} can be utilized to handle the no-flux or more general Neumann boundary conditions.
 We refer interested readers to \cite{liu2024first} for more details.
 Thus, computing $F(U)$ requires $\mathcal O(N_tN_x^2\log N_x)$ steps of operations.
-Furthermore, since $\mathscr{M}$ is block lower triangular, applying back substitution together with FFT to solve the linear system involving $\mathscr{M}$ requires $\mathcal O (N_tN_x^2\log N_x)$ steps of operations.
+Furthermore, since $\mathscr{M}$ is block lower triangular, applying back substitution together with FFT/DCT to solve the linear system involving $\mathscr{M}$ requires $\mathcal O (N_tN_x^2\log N_x)$ steps of operations.
 Thus, the complexity at each iteration of our algorithm equals $\mathcal O(N_tN_x^2\log(N_x))$.